sensu/sensu-go-ansible/README.md

 to Ansible's release schedule.
 Publishing a Collection allows me to make these modules publicly available with minimal extra work.

+## Where's the Documentation?

+HTML documentation is not yet being built, but if you have the collection installed you can access each module's documentation via the ansible-doc command, e.g. `ansible-doc flowerysong.sensu_go.sensu_go_asset`

 ## Usage

 You can use the namespaced modules: